The Basics: Overview

 How can I talk to my teen about preventing pregnancy?

-It’s important for teen girls and boys to know about preventing pregnancy as well as STDs.
+It’s also important for all teens to know about preventing pregnancy.
 Check out these resources with your teen:

 - Choose the Right Birth Control